mantrajsframework/mantrad/docs/29-mantra-core-components.md

 * minifyapi:  if used, then should indicate an injection key indicating the API to be called which will manage the minify process of html content.
 Optional.

-This API should point to a function like this:
+This injection should point to an API function like this:

 ```js
 async (Mantra, htmlContent)